KimThibault/MachineLearningBirdSongs/README.md

 ### Glossary
 SVM
 : Support Vector Machine.
-An algorithm which optimizes the line between data classes so that it maximizes the distance of the data points to the line.
+An algorithm which optimizes the separation between data classes so that the distance of the data points to the separation is maximized.

 Train set
-: The data set used for training the algorithm.
+: The data set used to train the algorithm.

 Test set
-: The data set used for testing the algorithm.
+: The data set used to test the algorithm.
 It is distinct from the train set.

 ### Method used
 An attempt is made at classifying birds with an **SVM**.